kimfucious/phpify/README.md

 ## Usage

-This repo is "Dockerized" in that you can clone it and launch the whole kit and kaboodle without having to install Apache or PHP on your local machine:
+This repo is "Dockerized" in that you can clone it and launch the whole kit and kaboodle without having to install and configure Apache or PHP on your local machine:

 > :point_up:  You will need to have Docker on your local machine to do any of the below.
 Go [here](https://www.docker.com), if you're not already good to go on that front.